test-kitchen/kitchen-openstack/README.md

       availability_zone: [THE BLOCK STORAGE AVAILABILITY ZONE, DEFAULTS TO nova]
       volume_type: [THE VOLUME TYPE, THIS IS OPTIONAL]
       delete_on_termination: [WILL DELETE VOLUME ON INSTANCE DESTROY WHEN true, OTHERWISE SET TO false]
-      winrm_wait: [DEFAULTS TO 0, BUT THIS HELPS CONFIRM WINRM IS IN A GOOD STATE BEFORE TRYING TO CONNECT]
 ```

 If a `server_name_prefix` is specified then this prefix will be used when